Can-So/uiKit/BUG_TEMPLATE.md

 ### Prerequisites

-Checked that your bug report hasn't already being filed [here](https://ecosystem.atlassian.net/issues/?filter=61467)
+Check that your bug report hasn't already being filed [here](https://ecosystem.atlassian.net/issues/?filter=61467)

 ### Description

 [Description of the issue]

-Add a link to a codepen example using [this codesandbox](http://go.atlassian.com/ak-sandbox) as starting point.
+Add an example using [this codesandbox](http://go.atlassian.com/ak-sandbox) as starting point.

 ### Steps to reproduce